-Now whatever commands you type and outputs you see in your session will be saved as it is in file on your computer as well.
-These log files can be opened in notepad/wordpad to view later.
-Be sure you dont leave your session running with commands like top (which continuously changes data on screen for infinite time).
-Because this will fill up your logfiles fast and you may end up in filling your local hard disk!
+Now whatever commands you type and outputs you see in your session will be saved as it is in a file on your computer as well.
+These log files can be opened in notepad/Wordpad to view later.
+Be sure you don’t leave your session running with commands like a top (which continuously changes data on the screen for infinite time).
+Because this will fill up your logfiles fast and you may end up filling your local hard disk!

 Save customized settings in PuTTY as default settings

-Now you learned these two settings which are very much important to set but you dont want to set it everything you fire up PuTTY client.
-You can save them as defautl setting!
+Now you learned these two settings which are very much important to set but you don’t want to set it everything you fire up PuTTY client.
+You can save them as default settings!

-Open PuTTY and do above changes.
-Now, click and select ‘Session‘ on left pane which will bring you back to client home screen.
+Open PuTTY and do the above changes.
+Now, click and select ‘Session‘ on left pane which will bring you back to the client home screen.

 Have any tips regarding PuTTY client?
-Share with us in comments section below!
+Share with us in the comments section below!